GearBrain

 Mark Zuckerberg is spending a lot of time apologizing.
 Sitting before Congress in a suit and tie, Facebook's CEO definitely made it clear that trusting Cambridge Analytica (CA) in 2015 to destroy millions of users profiles — and its valuable data — may have not been the best move.

-Not only did Facebook trust CA — but they didn't ban the company from the site until Facebook discovered that it had not destroyed the data, as Facebook had demanded, just this year.
+Not only did Facebook trust CA, but it didn't ban the company from the site until It discovered that it had not destroyed the data, as It had demanded, just this year.

 "We could have in theory banned them then," says Zuckerberg.
 "We made a mistake in not doing so."